ubco-W2022T2-data301/project-group-group37/final_report_group37.md

 Is justified.

 Moreover, this combination also happens to have the highest count for 2G network which is the slowest network in the dataset.
 So, this particular observation also supports the previously stated fact that it is the worst combination.

+Click [here](analysis/analysis3.ipnyb) to see detailed works for this question.

 ## Conclusion